MikeyJohnsonHydrology/Useful_R_Functions/README.md

 # Useful_R_Functions
-A small collection of useful function for hydrology, data procession, and spatial analysis
+A small collection of useful scripts and function for hydrology, data procession, and spatial analysis